Riding WTB's New 2019 Rims & Tires

 Tire Updates & Ride Impressions

-WTB had three new treads to show — well, two updates and one brand new.
+WTB had three new treads to show — two updates and one brand new design.
 The Vigilante and Trail Boss have been in the range for five years now.
 WTB focused on increasing tire volume, improving the rubber, and making them more durable.
-They’ve also created a brand new tire; the Judge.
+They’ve also created a brand new tire called the Judge.
 It’s intended as a rear tire but you could run it up front if you choose.

 WTB introduced a new rubber compound with the updated tires.
 Tritec — a triple compound mixture — offers what WTB feels is the best blend of compounds for durability and traction.
 Two different mixes are available; High Grip and Fast Rolling, and each feature a firm 65 durometer foundation that bumps halfway up into lugs.
 The High Grip Tritec features 42 durometer side lugs with 48 durometer center lugs and the Fast Rolling blend consists of 48 durometer side lugs and 60 durometer center.